 After completing customs and immigration formalities we transfer to our hotel.

-This morning we transfer to the airport for our short flight to Xining.
+Early this morning we transfer to the airport for our flight to Lhasa.

 After breakfast we continue to explore this fascinating city.
 One of today’s highlights is a visit to the extraordinary Sera Monastery.
 As a part of their study, lamas here must participate in debates to further their comprehension and proceed to more advanced levels of study.
 The debating traditions in the Sera Monastery are unique and provide an amazing spectacle.
 In a battle of words, the lamas supplement their efforts by using a variety of gestures including clapping their hands, pushing their partners for an answer, or plucking their prayer beads to win the virtue of the Buddha.